EN

 Performance Space

-The 'front building' on the second floor was originally an atrium that was enclosed in the 1960s and used as Dr. Xu Du's living quarters and a venue for family concerts.
+The 'front building' on the second floor was originally an atrium that was enclosed in the 1960s and used as Dr. Hsu Tu's living quarters and a venue for family concerts.
 In the past, family members would open the doors and windows to enjoy festival activities on Lukang Main Street from the arcade roof.
-Next to it is the 'Dreamland,' which was the living quarters of Dr. Xu's wife, Huang Shiyi, and still contains many antique furniture pieces.
+Next to it is the 'Dreamland,' which was the living quarters of Dr. Hsu's wife, Huang Shih-yi, and still contains many antique furniture pieces.
 These private spaces have now been redesigned as exhibition areas, reinterpreting the music and moments of daily life in the past through special exhibitions and displays of family history.
 The restoration team preserved the aluminum windows that were replaced after the war, documenting the organic modifications made to accommodate usage needs throughout the house's nearly hundred-year history.

 Old House Clinic

 Originally designed with a full-bed layout, the beds were later removed due to termite damage, revealing beautiful hexagonal brick flooring.
-This space has now been transformed into the 'Old House Hospital,' repurposing the former Chang Yuan Hospital's medical setting into a platform offering consultation services for regeneration of old houses, complete with architectural-themed exhibitions.
-Visitors can learn about Chang Yuan Hospital's architectural design through detailed acrylic models and clay sculpture exhibits.
+This space has now been transformed into the 'Old House Hospital,' repurposing the former Chang-Yuan Hospital's medical setting into a platform offering consultation services for regeneration of old houses, complete with architectural-themed exhibitions.
+Visitors can learn about Chang-Yuan Hospital's architectural design through detailed acrylic models and clay sculpture exhibits.
 On the other hand, if your old house is experiencing the test of time, you can also come here for a 'prescription' and receive regeneration advice.

 Light & Motion Room

-This was once the room of the Xu couple when they were newlyweds, the bedroom of photographer Xu Cangze and his wife, and also the childhood residence of current owner Dr. Xu Zhengyuan.
-The Leica camera genealogy poster on the wall, treasured by Xu Cangze, concretely presents the profound bond between three generations of the Xu family and photography, foreshadowing this space's future transformation into a 'Light Sculpture Exhibition Room.'
-Today, the exhibition room features interactive light projection installations custom-designed by local team 'Guangmanlou.'
-Visitors can witness stories between Xu Cangze and his cameras by placing camera models in the sensing area, and experience darkroom development processes firsthand, engaging in dialogue with family memories in this seemingly ordinary living room.
+This was once the room of Mr. and Mrs. Hsu Tu, when they were newlyweds, the bedroom of photographer Hsu Tsang-tse and his wife, and also the childhood residence of current owner Dr. Hsu Cheng-yuan.
+The Leica camera genealogy poster on the wall, treasured by Hsu Tsang-tse, concretely presents the profound bond between three generations of the Hsu family and photography, foreshadowing this space's future transformation into a 'Light & Motion Room.'
+Today, the exhibition room features interactive light projection installations custom-designed by local team 'LightFull Studio.'
+Visitors can witness stories between Hsu Tsang-tse and his cameras by placing camera models in the sensing area, and experience darkroom development processes firsthand, engaging in dialogue with family memories in this seemingly ordinary living room.

 Tea Lounge

 Ascending to the third floor of the main building, the former 'living room' welcomes travelers with a central tea and snack bar.
 The spaces on either side present a fascinating contrast: one side preserves the traditional Japanese-style tatami reception area with soft lighting added behind sliding doors, creating an elegant and tranquil private tea space; the other side is designed as a brightly lit Western-style seating area, echoing the modernized everyday life during the Japanese Rule Period.
 The book selection here, compiled in collaboration with 'Boven Magazine Library,' allows visitors to browse publications and draw inspiration while enjoying both Japanese and Western aesthetics.
-Walking from the living room to the balcony, the intricate roof structure of the Chinese-style shophouse is within arm's reach.
+Walking from the living room to the balcony, the intricate roof structure of the Han-style shophouse is within arm's reach.
 Take time to examine the 'hanging tile' technique used by the restoration team to match the shared wall, along with the clay sculptures on the roof ridge and the openwork brick details, visualizing how the undulating red tiles across the ancient town once accommodated the daily roof-traversing activities of Lukang residents.

 JOURNAL